rocky-linux/documentation/docs/books/incus_server/03-incusinit.md

   - incus setup
 ---

 Throughout this chapter, you must be root or able to `sudo` to become root.
 In addition, you are assumed to have set up a ZFS storage pool as described in [Chapter 2](02-zfs_setup.md).
-You can use a different storage pool if you have chosen not to use ZFS, but you will need to adjust the initialization questions and answers.
+If you have chosen not to use ZFS, you can use a different storage pool, but you will need to adjust the initialization questions and answers.

 ## Incus initialization